stadium-software/holy-grail-layout/readme.md

 ## Application Setup
 1. Check the *Enable Style Sheet* checkbox in the application properties

-## Template Setup
+## DefaultTemplate Setup
-1. Drag a *Grid* control to a page and name it "MainGrid"
+1. Drag a *Grid* control to the DefaultTemplate and name it "MainGrid"
 2. Add a class called "main-grid" to the "MainGrid" control *Classes* property
 4. Drag a *Flexbox* control into the "MainGrid" control and name it "TopBarFlexbox"
 5. Add a class called "topbar-flex" to the "TopBarFlexbox" control *Classes* property